Medic1111/CRYPTAWARE_TYPESCRYPT_CLIENT/README.md

 ![picture of home page](home.png)
 ![picture of home page](mobile.png)

-Client version of a crypto-currency tracker build with React.
+Client version  in typescript of a crypto-currency tracker build with React.
 User may search and (currently) find the intraday data for crypto-currency of choice, with top currencies being available automatically.

 > Full-stack in the making with MERN stack.